 Alternatively, the Capitania will issue a permit for you to independently go to a filling station with jerry cans.
 Including the cost of the water taxi and taxi to the filling station, this is still cheaper than using an agent, although considerably harder work.

 Large fines have been levied or threatened for breaking these laws.

 Note that the maximum amount of diesel supplied to each visiting yacht is 400 gallons (without additional paperwork).
 To apply for more than 400 gallons you must use an agent, who will submit the paperwork to the Navy.

-Should your pet be sick or die, please inform SESA-GAL at once.
+Should your pet be sick or die, please inform SESA-GALAPAGOS at once.

 Last updated March 2017.